 Since COVID-19 restrictions were enforced in March 2020, RS&G’s work has adapted so that they can safely continue to provide the very best in person-centred care, whilst having a tangible impact on resident’s quality of life and reducing the stress of the situation.
 In-house physiotherapists work daily with residents to help maintain their strength and balance so that they can live independent lives.
-Speech and language therapists continue to work with residents to improve communication as well as assisting with ‘supported conversations’ to facilitate communication with loved ones.
+Speech and language therapists continue to work virtually with residents to improve communication as well as assisting with ‘supported conversations’ to facilitate communication with loved ones.
 The Activities Teams have used technology and creativity to find new opportunities that offer physical movement, socialising and sensory stimulation to ensure all residents can still take part in a varied and enjoyable programme of activities including virtual Tai Chi and outside garden parties.

 With the impact of the pandemic continuing, the RS&G’s took the decision to make permanent alterations to their buildings to allow for safe, indoor visits.
-The Scheinberg Relief Fund has provided the funding to create three indoor COVID secure meeting spaces, one in each of RS&G’s Homes.
-These spaces will ensure that visits can continue despite the weather and any tightening of restrictions, reduce families stress and worry by enabling them to have regular contact once again with their loved ones, and increase the wellbeing of residents who will be able to see and meet with their loved ones in comfort and with fewer barriers to communication and connection.
+The Scheinberg Relief Fund has provided the funding to create three indoor Covid-secure meeting spaces, one in each of RS&G’s Homes.
+These spaces will ensure that visits can continue despite the weather and any tightening of restrictions.
+This has helped to reduce families stress and worry by enabling them to have regular contact once again with their loved ones.
+At the same time it has increased the wellbeing of residents who will be able to see and meet with their loved ones in comfort and with fewer barriers to communication and connection.